Mental Health Occupational Therapy Fellowship Program

 Mental Health Fellowship FAQs

 No experience is needed.
 Experience will be gained through participation in the fellowship program.
-Applicants should have strong interest in the program’s specialty area and plan on applying for board or specialty certification after completion of the program.
+Applicants should have strong interest in mental health and intend to pursue a career in mental health occupational therapy after completion of the fellowship experience.

 No, applicants are only allowed to apply to one program per year.
 We encourage applicants to reflect on which program aligns most closely with his/her professional interests and goals and apply to that program.
 Applicants can re-apply for the same program or apply to a different program the following year, if they were not selected when they previously applied.